MicrosoftDocs/memdocs/memdocs/intune/copilot/copilot-intune-overview.md

   This experience has an IT admin/IT Pro focus.

-- **Microsoft Copilot for Security**: This option is a standalone Copilot and is available in the [Microsoft Copilot for Security portal](https://go.microsoft.com/fwlink/?linkid=2247989).
-You can use this portal to get insights from Copilot for Security for all your enabled services, like Intune, Microsoft Defender, Microsoft Entra ID, Microsoft Purview, and more.
+- **Microsoft Security Copilot**: This option is a standalone Copilot and is available in the [Microsoft Security Copilot portal](https://go.microsoft.com/fwlink/?linkid=2247989).
+You can use this portal to get insights from Security Copilot for all your enabled services, like Intune, Microsoft Defender, Microsoft Entra ID, Microsoft Purview, and more.

   This experience has a Security Operations Center (SOC) focus and can be used by IT admins.
-For more information, see [Access your Microsoft Intune data in Copilot for Security](security-copilot.md).
+For more information, see [Access your Microsoft Intune data in Security Copilot](security-copilot.md).

 This article focuses on Copilot in Intune and describes the Intune features that you can use with Copilot.